Acute mastoiditis refers to a suppurative infection of the mastoid air cells. It is the most common complication of acute otitis media.

 When there is clinical evidence of acute mastoiditis, the initial stage is referred to as acute mastoiditis with periostitis, incipient mastoiditis, or mild mastoiditis 6,7.
 When mucoperiosteal involvement evolves into resorption of mastoid bony septa, this stage is referred to as coalescent mastoiditis.
 Coalescent mastoiditis is a radiological diagnosis.

 Acute mastoiditis, like acute otitis media, is largely a disease of childhood.

-Acute mastoiditis characteristically presents with the postauricular tenderness, erythema, and swelling causing protrusion of the auricle.
-Common nonspecific findings include otalgia and fever.
-Abscess may present with fluctuance or palpable mass.
+Acute mastoiditis characteristically presents with postauricular tenderness, erythema, and swelling causing protrusion of the auricle.
+Common non-specific findings include otalgia and fever.
+Abscess may present with fluctuance or a palpable mass.

 - subperiosteal abscess

 - Citelli abscess